vgegok/miniSpartan6_plus_MusicBox/README.md

 # Programming:

-You can use my [Qt Tool](https://github.com/vgegok/miniSProg) to Programe!
+You can use [this Tool](https://github.com/vgegok/miniSProg) to Programe!

 You will need the following in order to load the program into the Scarab MiniSpartan6+ board using the supplied batch files: